-Sometimes, even if everything in your life seems under control, there are moments when something literally grasps you into its net of negativity.
+Sometimes, even if everything in your life seems under control, there are moments when something grasps you into its net of negativity.
 It can be conscious or subconscious.
-Things like unwanted or bad news, negative criticization (or criticization on which you don’t agree, by having real contrary proof), frustration, over-stimulation with junk information, etc, can and will bring down your dopamine levels (while at the same time increase the production of cortisol), which will eventually bring down the levels of Oxytocin, Serotonin, Endorphins, and their corresponding receptor’s sensitivity to them.
+Things like unwanted or bad news, destructive criticism, frustration, over-stimulation with junk information, etc, can and will bring down your dopamine levels (while at the same time increase the production of cortisol), which will eventually bring down the levels of Oxytocin, Serotonin, Endorphins, and their corresponding receptor’s sensitivity to them.
 All of which can make you feel negative emotions, or, bring you down to the next stage: depression.

 The best way to avoid negative emotions

 To understand this, first, you have to understand how their responsible biochemical mechanisms work.
 It’s all about the neurochemicals and their balance in your brain.
 The imbalance is caused when anything (like an act, information, dependency, negative thoughts and memories, etc) triggers a chain of neurochemical reactions in your brain.

 In brief: How to avoid such negative reactions? -At best learn the mechanisms and avoid the interaction with the cause, or at least do not participate actively.

 The list below will help you get a better idea of what’s happening in your biological system during various causes and biochemical processes, and the roles of the most important neurochemicals to help you understand the following paragraphs.

 The roles of dopamine, serotonin, cortisol, oxytocin, and endorphins